jafl/jx_application_framework/TRANSLATING.md

 These control the default fonts and sizes displayed by the program.
 Users can also override these values if they need bigger fonts for easier reading.

+Refer to DYNAMIC_LAYOUT.md for information on how layouts are adjusted to fit content and font size.

+You can test your layouts by running your application with the `--pseudotranslate` option.